DataDog/hiring-engineers/answers.md

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Check%20MySQL%20Permissions.png)

-When the grant verification process has been completed, we are now ready to continue configuring the Datadog MySQL integration.
+When the grant verification process has been completed, you are ready to continue configuring the Datadog MySQL integration.
 The next step is to edit the mysql.yaml file.
 An example file can be found at /etc/datadog-agent/conf.d/mysql.d/conf.yaml.example.
-We will copy this file into a new directory and edit it.
+Copy this file into a new directory and edit it.

 `sudo cp /etc/datadog-agent/conf.d/mysql.d/conf.yaml.example /etc/datadog-agent/conf.d/mysql.yaml`
 `sudo nano /etc/datadog-agent/conf.d/mysql.yaml`